Anel314/IBU062_Assignment3_AnelBrcaninovic/network-setup.md

 Added 2 new devices
 1 PC to the 1st switch (PC-PT) (IP address: 168.90.0.6) 1 PC to the 2nd switch (PC-PT) (IP address: 210.3.14.5)

+Commands used:
+-CONFIGURING the router interfaces: enable configure terminal interface GigabitEthernet0/0 ip address 168.90.0.1 255.255.0.0 no shutdown exit interface GigabitEthernet0/1 ip address 210.3.14.1 255.255.255.0 no shutdown exit

+ENABLING DHCP FOR EACH NETWORK:
+1st:
+ip dhcp pool NET1
+network 168.90.0.0 255.255.0.0
+default-router 168.90.0.1
+2nd:
+ip dhcp pool NET2
+network 210.3.14.0 255.255.255.0
+default-router 210.3.14.1

+After this i manually clicked on each PC, Server etc to set the IP configuration to DHCP I verified the configuration using the "ipconfig" command on each node And then i pinged other devices from each device